Luminous gemstones: Animal legends

 Once upon a time, when the ruler of the old Sui kingdom was journeying, he came upon a great wounded serpent whose back was broken.
 The ruler believed the creature to be a spirit manifestation and ordered his physician to treat it with drugs to close up its wound.
 Thereafter the serpent was able to move again, and the place was called Mound of the Wounded Serpent.
 One year later the serpent brought a bright pearl [明珠] in its mouth to give the ruler of Sui to show its gratitude.
 The pearl was greater than an inch in diameter, of the purest white and emitted light like moonglow.
 In the dark it could illuminate an entire room.
-For these reasons it was known as "Duke Sui's Pearl" [隋侯珠] or the "Spirit Snake's Pearl" [靈蛇珠], or, again, the "Moonlight Pearl" [明月珠]. (tr.
-DeWoskin and Crump 1996: 239).
+For these reasons it was known as "Duke Sui's Pearl" [隋侯珠] or the "Spirit Snake's Pearl" [靈蛇珠], or, again, the "Moonlight Pearl" [明月珠].

-Laufer concludes that the "coincidences in these three Chinese versions and the story of the Greek author, even in unimportant details such as the thankful bird returning after one year to the marquis of Sui, are so striking, that an historical connection between the two is obvious."
-(1915: 60).
+Laufer concludes that the "coincidences in these three Chinese versions and the story of the Greek author, even in unimportant details such as the thankful bird returning after one year to the marquis of Sui, are so striking, that an historical connection between the two is obvious".